Troubadour (K'naan album): Licensed songs

 "ABCs" is used in the video game Madden 09 by EA Sports and the 2009 film The Trotsky, while "Dreamer" is used in promotions for the NFL Draft on NFL.com, and was used by ESPN during the national broadcast of the UConn-Kentucky men's basketball game on December 9, 2009.
 "I Come Prepared" is used in the video game Fight Night Round 4, also by EA Sports.
 "Wavin' Flag" is used in the video game NBA 2K10, which is a 2K Sports video game.
-Coca-Cola has announced that a remixed version of "Wavin' Flag" will be the official anthem of the 2010 FIFA World Cup.
+Coca-Cola announced that a remixed version of "Wavin' Flag" would be the official anthem of the 2010 FIFA World Cup.
 This version also appears in Konami's PES 2010.
 "Take a Minute" is used in Dane Tudor's award-winning part of the ski movie Everyday is a Saturday by Poor Boyz Productions.
 "Bang Bang" was featured in the television series Grey's Anatomy and the 2010 feature film The Karate Kid.